yuanb01/goals/README.md

 # goals
 CLI tool to track your goals in the terminal
-Uses Cobra library to create CLI application
+Uses Cobra library and BoltDB to create CLI application